Moving from the Pacific Islands

 New Zealand is more expensive to live in than the Pacific Islands.
 You will pay more for things like housing, clothes, food and power.

 Make sure you have enough money to cover your first few months here.
-You may have unexpected costs when you arrive and are settling in.
+Budget for any unexpected costs when you arrive and are settling in.

 Consider living in a smaller town instead of a big city.
 Smaller towns are usually cheaper to live in.